Emperor Wu of Chen: Background and early career

 Chen Baxian was born to Chen Wenzan (陳文讚) and Lady Dong in 503, the second year of the reign of Emperor Wu of Liang (the founding emperor of Liang dynasty).
 He was from Wuxing Commandery (吳興, roughly modern Huzhou, Zhejiang).
-His family traced its ancestry to Chen Shi (陳寔), a county magistrate and Confucian scholar during the Han dynasty.
+His family traced its ancestry to Chen Shi (陳寔), a county magistrate and Confucian scholar during the Han dynasty, and Chen Shi's great-great-grandson Chen Zhun (陈准; died c.late 300), who was Grand Commandant during the reign of Emperor Hui of Jin.
 During the lineage that was traced, Chen's ancestors generally served as officials, although several were important figures in imperial governments of the Jin dynasty and the subsequent Southern dynasties, including Chen Baxian's grandfather Chen Daoju (陳道巨).

 When Chen Baxian was young, he was considered ambitious, not caring about managing properties.
 As he grew older, he studied military strategies and learned various fighting techniques.
 Initially, he married a daughter of Qian Zhongfang (錢仲方), who was also from Wuxing Commandery, but she died early.
 After Lady Qian's death, he married Zhang Yao'er, likewise from Wuxing Commandery.
-She bore him at least one son, Chen Chang.
+They had at least one son, Chen Chang.
 It is known that he had five sons before Chen Chang, but all, including Chen Ke (陳克), the only one whose name is preserved in history, appeared to have died early; it is not known who their mothers were.

 In the late 530s, when Xiao Ying (蕭映) the Marquess of Xinyu, a nephew of Emperor Wu, was the governor of Wuxing Commandery, he had the chance to see Chen Baxian and was impressed by him.
 When Xiao Ying was made the governor of Guang Province (廣州, modern Guangdong) around 540, he invited Chen to serve on his staff, and subsequently, Xiao Ying made him an acting commandery governor.